shaykashipra/sust_hackathin_preli/README.md

 - Transaction history snippets are short, so transparent deterministic ranking is faster and easier to verify than vector search.
 - If multiple transactions plausibly match and the complaint lacks a disambiguating detail, the safer answer is `insufficient_data`.

-## Known Limitations

-- Bangla/Banglish handling is keyword-based, not a full language model.
-- Time phrases such as "yesterday morning" are handled indirectly through transaction ranking, not full natural-language time parsing.
-- The service does not integrate with real payment systems and cannot authorize financial actions.